zyxnine9/Network_Dataming_Homwork/Homework_4/README.md

 The same time, we  use tf-idf  to represent the weight in the vector.<br>

- This week, I don't follow the Mr.Wei's algorithm, I just use some python package.<br>
+ This week, I don't follow the Mr.Wei's tutorial, I just use some python packages.<br>

 ## Moduals

 this week, I use  ***scikit-learn***  to  calculate the _TF-IDF_ and the _cosine_<br>

-I'm not very sure what happen in those package, so I don't want to talk about them in details.<br>
+I'm not very sure what happens in this package, so I don't want to talk about it in details.<br>

 Whereas, let me just explain something in the program.